Authentic Lessons for 21st Century Learning

 Engage

-Students will then view a short video, "Globalization I - The Upside: Crash Course World History #41."
-Show only the first 5:06 minutes of this video.
+Display slide 5 and show students the short video "Globalization I - The Upside: Crash Course World History #41," stopping at the 5:06 minutes mark.

-After watching the video, students will return to their original partner to revise and expand their responses after learning this new information.
-Call on new student pairs for revised responses and clear up misconceptions.
-A definition of Globalization can be projected at this time on PowerPoint slide 5.
+After watching the video, have students return to their original partners to revise and expand their responses after learning this new information.
+Display the dictionary definition of the term “globalization” on slide 6.
+Call on new student pairs for revised responses, and make sure to clear up any misconceptions during the discussion.

 Explore

-Have students get out a sheet of notebook paper and fold it hot-dog style.
-Have students prepare the headings of their paper as displayed on PowerPoint slide 6.
+Display slide 7.
+Have students get out a sheet of notebook paper, fold it hot-dog style, and prepare the headings of their paper as displayed on the slide.

-Divide class into groups of 4 to 5 students (NOTE: If a group has five students, allow two students to divide Weidenbaum reading, as it is a longer article than the others).
-Inform students that they will be participating in a Jigsaw activity, working in groups to read four articles on globalization.
-Display the group directions on PowerPoint slide seven.
-Each group will receive the four articles covering cultural, economic and political views on globalization.
-Students in groups should divide up the readings, each student receiving one reading, which they will be expected to be an authority on for their group.
+Divide the class into groups of 4 to 5 students.
+Introduce the Jigsaw instructional strategy and display the group directions on slide 8.
+Distribute the four articles, covering cultural, economic, and political views on globalization, to the groups.
+Ask students in groups to divide up the readings, each student receiving one reading, which they will be expected to be an authority on for their group.
 As students complete their assigned group readings, instruct them to begin recording their findings on their pros/cons notebook paper.

 Explain

-Groups will share and discuss their notes on the portions of text they were assigned, ensuring that their group members have a thorough understanding.
-Each student should record information shared by their group members onto their own pro/con notebook paper so that students have information from all the readings.
+After students have finished reading, have groups share and discuss their notes on the portions of text they were assigned, ensuring that their group members have a thorough understanding.
+Ask each student to record information shared by their group members onto their own pro/con notebook paper, so that all students have information from all the readings.

 Extend

-Students will view "Globalization and Trade and Poverty: Crash Course Economics #16."
-Display PowerPoint slide 8.
+Display slide 9 and show students the video "Globalization and Trade and Poverty: Crash Course Economics #16."
+Then, display slide 10.
 Instruct students to take a stand and write a short pro/con essay of their own using the question:

 Do the pros outweigh the cons for globalization for developing countries like Bangladesh?
 Explain your reasoning.